SLUR-m-Py/SLURPY/README.md

 # SLURPY
 [SLUR(M)-py: A SLURM Powered Pythonic Pipeline for Parallel Processing of 3D (Epi)genomic Profiles](https://www.biorxiv.org/content/10.1101/2024.05.18.594827v2)

 ## Setting up the computing environment
-Slurpy was developed using anaconda (python v 3.10.13).
+SLUR(M)-py (pronounced slurpy) was developed using anaconda (python v 3.10.13) for a linex OS on a high-performance computing cluster.
-We recommend using conda to manage the python environment needed by slurpy.
+We recommend using conda to manage the python environment needed by SLUR(M)-py.
 Below are commands needed to set up the "bioenv" for running slurpy.

 ```